bips-hb/ConNIS_results/README.md

  Seeds have been used for all simulations and subsample drawings.

-An interactive web app of all results is available under https://connis.bips.eu.
+An interactive web app with all results is available at https://connis.bips.eu.

 For an implementation of ConNIS and the instability approach as an `R` package see https://github.com/bips-hb/ConNIS.

 ## Dependencies

-All simulations and analyses were run on a 64 core work station. `R >= 4.3.0` and the following packages are required:
+All simulations and analyses were run on a 64 core workstation. `R >= 4.3.0` and the following packages are required:
 * `parallel` (base `R`)
 * `tidyverse` (CRAN)
 * `MASS` (CRAN)